top of page

 The condor´s house

-Since 2010, Cóndor Huasi has been part of the National Andean Condor Working Group (Grupo Nacional de Trabajo del Cóndor Andino), along with other organizations in the country that are focused on actions for the rescue, care, and reproduction of condors, either injured or in poor captive conditions.
-At the same time, education and awareness programs for local communities are carried out to improve the chances of survival of condors that live in the wild.
+Since 2010, Cóndor Huasi has been part of the National Andean Condor Working Group (Grupo Nacional de Trabajo del Cóndor Andino), alongside other organizations across the country dedicated to implementing actions for the rescue, care, and breeding of condors that are injured or living in poor captive conditions.
+At the same time, educational and awareness programs are carried out with local communities to improve the survival opportunities of condors living in the wild.

-If you are interested in contributing to this project, email us down and/or we invite you to learn about the Adopt a Condor (Adopta un Cóndor) initiative.
+If you are interested in supporting this project, feel free to contact us or learn more about the Adopt a Condor initiative.

 Taita llegada Zuleta 5.jpeg